soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-365-compliance-center.md

 ![Microsoft 365 compliance center intro](media/m365-compliancecenter-welcomesteps.png)

-This section gives you some pointers on how to get started, with next steps and an invitation for you to give us feedback.
+The welcome banner gives you some pointers on how to get started, with next steps and an invitation for you to give us feedback.

 ## Assess

-The **Assess** section shows you at a glance how your organization is doing with respect to data protection and compliance.
+The **Assess** section on the home page shows you at a glance how your organization is doing with respect to data protection and compliance.

 ![Assess section in Microsoft 365 compliance center](media/m365-compliance-center-assess.png)